Topological property (T) for groupoids: Examples

 Note that the isomorphism $C_c(G(X))\cong \C_u[X]$ from the proof above gives rise to a natural representation of $C_c(G(X))$ on $\ell^2(X)$ by matrix multiplication of the corresponding element of $\C_u[X]$.
 Let $\mathcal{F}_{\ell^2(X)}$ be the family of representations of $C_c(G(X))$ consisting of this single representation.
 Then we get an interesting example of property (T) with respect to $\mathcal{F}_{\ell^2(X)}$ coming from \emph{expanders} as in the following definition (see the book \cite{Lubotzky:1994tw} for background on expanders).

-\begin{definition} Let $X=(X_n)_{n=1}^\infty$ be a sequence of finite connected (undirected, simple) graphs.
+\begin{definition} We will think of edges in a graph $X$ as two-element subsets of $X$; in particular, our graphs have no loops, no multiple edges, and are undirected.
+Let $X=(X_n)_{n=1}^\infty$ be a sequence of finite, connected graphs.
 We will abuse notation, and also write $X$ for the disjoint union $X=\bigsqcup_{n=1}^\infty X_n$.
 Assume that there is an absolute bound on the degree of all vertices in $X$, and that the cardinality of $X_n$ tends to infinity as $n$ tends to infinity.
-Let $\mathcal{E}$ be the coarse structure on $X$ generated be the edge set (considered as a subset of $X\times X$).
+Let $\mathcal{E}$ be the coarse structure on $X$ generated be the set

+and the diagonal.
 Then the coarse space $X$ is bounded geometry (due to the bound on vertex degrees) and monogenic.

 For each $n$, let now $\Delta_n$ be the graph Laplacian on $\ell^2(X_n)$ defined by

 It follows from the formula

 that $\Delta_n$ is a positive operator with kernel consisting exactly of the constant functions in $\ell^2(X_n)$ (this uses that $X_n$ is connected).
 The sequence $X$ is an \emph{expander} if there exists a constant $c>0$ such that for all $n$ the spectrum of $\Delta_n$ is contained in $\{0\}\cup [c,\infty)$. \end{definition}